Sex discrimination claims

 Types of discrimination

-There are different protected factors involved in sexual discrimination, and there are also different ways that employers might discriminate based on someone's sex.
-The following are some common types of sexual discrimination:
+There are different protected factors involved in Sex discrimination, and there are also different ways that employers might discriminate based on someone's sex.
+The following are some common types of Sex discrimination:

 Discrimination in hiring